nguyentranminhkhue2006-maker/jaettu-kalenteri/README.md

 ## Testing the functionality of the application with big amount of data

-The seed.py shows the test code for the situation, in which:
+The seed.py file contains test code for a scenario where:
-* Number of users is a thousand
+* The number of users is 1000
-* Number of events is a hundred of thousands
+* The number of events is 100000
-* Number of comments is a million
+* The number of comments is 1000000
 * A user_id and an event_id are selected randomly for each comment

-To test the runtime of the page requests, we can paste this prompt into the app.py:
+To measure the runtime of the page requests, the following code can be added to app.py:

 ```
 import time